kmokstad/IFEM-PoroElasticity/README.md

 To compile, first navigate to the root catalogue `<App root>`.

-1. `cd <App root>`
+1. `cd PoroElasticity`
 2. `mkdir Debug`
 3. `cd Debug`
 5. `cmake -DCMAKE_BUILD_TYPE=Debug ..`
-6. `make `
+6. `make`

-this will compile the library and the poro elasticity applications.
+This will compile the library and application.
-The binaries can be found in the 'bin' subfolder.
+The executable can be found in the 'bin' sub-folder.
-Change all instances of `Debug` with `Release` to drop debug-symbols, but get faster running code.
+Change all instances of `Debug` with `Release` to drop debug-symbols, and get a faster running code.

 ### Testing the code

-IFEM is using cmake test system.
-To compile run all regression- and unit-tests, navigate to your build folder (i.e. `<App root>/Debug`) and type
+IFEM uses the cmake test system.
+To compile and run all regression- and unit-tests, navigate to your build folder (i.e. `<App root>/PoroElasticity/Debug`) and type

     make check